Your new design will be uploaded in:

 They will also explore and interrupt the story further through creative activities including play, art, drama and drawing and through activities in continuous provision including mark making/writing opportunities inside and out using a variety of mark making materials.

-In part 1, the children read the text and respond as readers to deepen their understanding.
+In Phase 1, children will work towards creating a piece of work which is developing the skills of imitation.
+This means that they will read the text and respond as readers to deepen their understanding.
 They participate in a range of speaking and listening activities (freeze framing, conscience alley) and record pieces of writing in response to these very often in role.
-Next, they respond to the text as writers.
+A large part of this will involve ensuring that pupils are taught specific vocabulary and that they are given the time to develop story mapping skills so that they can retell the story before writing their imitation version.

 Proof Reading and Editing